Miquelet (militia): In specific wars

-The Miquelets were active during the Catalan secessionist revolution of 1640 (Guerra dels Segadors, "War of the Reapers").

-In the War of the Spanish Succession (1701–1714), most of the Miquelets fought on the Austriacist side; they became part of the Army of Catalonia, in 1713, and continued the struggle against the French claimant Philip, Duke of Anjou (Philip V) until long after the peace.
+The miquelets were active during the Catalan secessionist revolution of 1640 (Guerra dels Segadors, "War of the Reapers").
+During the War of the Spanish Succession (1701–1714), most miquelets fought on the Austriacist side; they became part of the Army of Catalonia, in 1713, and continued the struggle against the French claimant Philip, Duke of Anjou (Philip V) until long after the peace.

-During the Peninsular War, the Miquelets successfully harassed the French occupiers in the mountains of Catalonia, sometimes even participating in operations in large bodies, such as in the Siege of Girona (1809) and other operations around Girona in 1808 and 1809.

-Miquelet was a sobriquet used by Catalan soldiers on both sides of these and other wars; the French raised Catalan troops in 1689 in the Revolt of the Barretines, as well as in 1808 in the Peninsular War.
+During the Peninsular War, the miquelets successfully harassed the French occupiers in the mountains of Catalonia, sometimes even participating in operations in large bodies, such as in the Siege of Girona (1809) and other operations around Girona in 1808 and 1809. miquelet was a sobriquet used by Catalan soldiers on both sides of these and other wars; the French raised Catalan troops in 1689 in the Revolt of the Barretines, as well as in 1808 in the Peninsular War.

 Miquelets in the Americas

-Regiments of Miquelets were also integrated in the Spanish army and fought in other places of the Spanish Empire, outside Spain.
+Regiments of miquelets were also integrated in the Spanish Army and fought in other places of the Spanish Empire, outside Spain.
 Fray Junipero Serra's expedition to establish Catholic missions along the California coast was accompanied by detachments of Migueletes in 1769.
-The First Free Company of Volunteers of Catalonia, which was composed of Catalan Miquelets, was destined in New Spain.
-From there, the Company played a crucial role in the Spanish colonization of the Pacific Northwest, building Fort San Miguel, the first formal European settlement in British Columbia, from 1790 to 1792.
+The First Free Company of Volunteers of Catalonia, which was composed of Catalan miquelets, was destined in New Spain.
+From there, the Company played a crucial role in the Spanish colonization of the Pacific Northwest, building Fort San Miguel, the first formal European settlement in modern-day British Columbia, from 1790 to 1792.
 Its captain, Pere d'Alberní i Teixidor, received military decorations and even was appointed Interim Governor of California in 1800.